 Initially adopted as the name for a new approach to software planning and development, corporate agility can mean the difference between staying ahead of your competition and losing relevance in the market.
 Agile applies to all areas of an organization, including budgets.
-Changing to a flexible budgeting method, like rolling forecasts, allows for small, continuous changes that increase financial accuracy while accommodating shifting priorities and opportunities.
+Changing to a flexible budgeting or agile budgeting method, like rolling forecasts, allows for small, continuous changes that increase financial accuracy while accommodating shifting priorities and opportunities.

 What is Agile?

 When teams first began developing large software solutions, these projects were planned in a similar fashion to a traditional budget process.
 Requirements were gathered, estimates were created, and the entire project was mapped out all at once.
 The entire solution was delivered at the end, and changes in requirements or priorities could send the entire project into a tailspin.

 Software engineers recognized this as an inefficient system, and in the 1990s began defining lightweight methods that took into account changes throughout the development process.